MiaoziYu/transfer-frontend/README.md

 │   │       ├── slices // reducers and actions to send API requests and manage states │   ├── sass
-│   ├── utils // heplers to reuse across the application │   └── testUtils // utilities and fake date for running tests ├── index.js // entry points for react components
+│   ├── utils // heplers to reuse across the application │   └── testUtils // utilities and fake data for running tests ├── index.js // entry points for react components
 ├── index.css // compiled style sheets
 ├── .env